 Prospect in New Haven County, Connecticut — The American Northeast (New England)

 Location.
-41° 30.115′ N, 72° 58.695′ W. Marker is in Prospect, Connecticut, in New Haven County.
-Marker is on Center Street near Church Street, on the right when traveling north.
+41° 30.12′ N, 72° 58.682′ W. Marker is in Prospect, Connecticut, in New Haven County.
+Marker can be reached from the intersection of Church Street and Center Street, on the right when traveling south.
+Located on the Town Green.
 Touch for map.
-Located on the Town Green.
 Marker is in this post office area: Prospect CT 06712, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 17, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 1,089 times since then and 24 times this year.
-Photos: 1, 2, 3. submitted on September 17, 2009, by Michael Herrick of Southbury, Connecticut. • Kevin W. was the editor who published this page.
+It was originally submitted on September 17, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 658 times since then and 22 times this year.
+Photo 1. submitted on September 17, 2009, by Michael Herrick of Southbury, Connecticut. • Kevin W. was the editor who published this page.